 The VAERS program is a post-marketing safety and surveillance collaboration between the Centers for Disease Control and Prevention and the Food and Drug Administration.
 Information about adverse events and side effects that occur after the administration of US licensed vaccines should be reported to VAERS.
 VAERS reports may be completed electronically through the VAERS website or by mail (the paper form is available on the VAERS website or at MDPH, 617-983-6800).

-Vaccine Administration Records from the Massachusetts Department of Public Health include all of the fields required for proper documentation of vaccine administration in accordance with the Guidelines for Compliance with Federal Vaccine Administration Requirements (RTF) and MDPH recommendations.
+Vaccine Administration Records from the Massachusetts Department of Public Health include all of the fields required for proper documentation of vaccine administration in accordance with the and MDPH recommendations.
 The following VARs are specific for immunization clinics, children and adolescents, and adults.

 - Immunization Clinic VAR (RTF)